 In short, removing solar panels is a very involved process.
 One that can and will leave behind some damage to your roof.
-When equipment that was originally & properly anchored down is than removed, holes will be left throughout your roofing material.
+When equipment that was originally and properly anchored down is then removed, holes will be left throughout your roofing material.

 Possible Damage from moving solar panels

-Removing & re-installing solar panels is more involved than you think.
+Removing and re-installing solar panels is more involved than you think.
 Do your homework before proceeding with the sale of your home or property.